Clonakilty West Cork

 This part of West Cork is an area of good fertile land and has a range of local artisan food producers in the area the best known being Clonakilty Black Pudding, smoked fish from the nearby Woodcock Smokery in Skibbereen, Gubbeen Cheese and Farmhouse Products near Schull and the well know Irish yoghurts and cheesecakes supplied by Glenilen Farm in Drimoleague and breads from the West Cork Bakery in Dunmanway.

 West Cork Model Railway Village is located a short distance from Clonakilty town ideal for all the family and includes a reproduction of the West Cork Railway and industrial development in the area during the period of World War II.
 Clonakilty also has a cinema in the town centre.

 Michael Collins, one of the great heroes of the 1916-1922 period, was born at Woodfield, near here.
 He was General of the Free State Army, and his dynamic and powerful personality made him a legend in his own lifetime.
-The small West Cork Museum in Clonakilty has many mementos of the hero.
-The memorial to him at Sam's Cross was unveiled by General Tom Barry, himself a prominent figure in the Republican Movement.
+The Michael Collins Centre on the outskirts of Clonakilty has many mementos of the hero.
+There is now a fine bronze statue in memory of the local hero unveiled by the actor Liam Neeson.
+Also in the town centre you will find the Michael Collins House.
+The memorial to Michael Collins at Sam's Cross was unveiled by General Tom Barry, himself a prominent figure in the Republican Movement.